Skip to main content

 • Automated alerts, app-generated notifications, scheduled sends

-• 2FA / verification codes sent to your customers
+• 2FA / verification codes sent to your own users

 • Lead generation, surveys, polls, appointment reminders

-Business and automated traffic requires a registered campaign (10DLC in the US, similar elsewhere) through a provider that specializes in A2P SMS โ€” FlyNumbers aren't a fit for that traffic.
+A2P traffic requires a registered campaign (10DLC in the US, similar elsewhere) through a provider that specializes in A2P messaging โ€” FlyNumber doesn't carry A2P traffic today; US outbound will be the first exception when it launches.

 Outbound traffic is monitored.
-Accounts trending toward business or automated patterns will have outbound revoked.
-For the full policy and how to request activation if it's been disabled, see Outbound SMS.
+Accounts trending toward bulk or automated patterns can have outbound disabled; if that happens, open a support ticket to discuss.
+For the full policy, see Outbound SMS.

 Where to nextโ€‹